shaack/cm-chessboard/README.md

 ## ToDos

-- Auto-animation queue
-- Animation when using click move
+- inputContext callback and emphasize markers
 - Create Examples for all API functions
-- Right-Click emphasize marker